 This finding has important implications.
 First, it raises questions about the federally-mandated shareholder voting right as a tool for concerns about executive compensation.
 Say on pay has limited effectiveness if it is only being used to discipline managers who are underperforming or alternatively is not a vote on outsize or inordinate pay as it was intended to be.
 Second, and more important, to the extent that the shareholder vote influences board behavior, granting shareholders another forum for signaling their dissatisfaction with a firm’s economic performance may be counterproductive.
 If investors are signaling concerns over near-term stock performance through their say on pay votes, they may be increasing director incentives to focus on short-term stock performance rather than firm value.

 Fisch, Jill E.; Palia, Darius; and Davidoff Solomon, Steven, "Is Say on Pay All About Pay?
-The Impact of Firm Performance" (2017).
-Faculty Scholarship.
+The Impact of Firm Performance" (2018).
+All Faculty Scholarship.
 1931.